-Yogurt in mac and cheese?!
-53 surprising ways to use it at home
+53 ways to use up that tub of yogurt in the fridge

 10. Throw together a cheater's onion dip

-In a pinch, TODAY Food editor Alessandra Bulow makes onion dip by stirring three-quarters of a packet of onion soup mix into a large container of low-fat Greek yogurt.
+In a pinch, food writer Alessandra Bulow makes onion dip by stirring three-quarters of a packet of onion soup mix into a large container of low-fat Greek yogurt.
 Top with caramelized onions if desired, serve with crudité and this will become your new go-to party dip.

 11. Blend creamy, low-fat salad dressing